-- Assignments are due at the beginning of class on the date indicated, and the due dates are not negotiable.
+• Assignments are due at the beginning of class on the date indicated, and the due dates are not negotiable.
 Late assignments will be accepted for full credit only with a written, valid excuse.
 If you cannot provide such an excuse, your grade for the assignment will be penalized one letter grade for each day the assignment is late.
-Note that you are responsible for the work assigned in class even if you are absent-you should check the schedule online to see what material was assigned, and you should obtain notes on the relevant material from a classmate. - The final exam will be given on the scheduled final exam date for this course (Thursday 13 May, 11:00am).
+Note that you are responsible for the work assigned in class even if you are absent-you should check the schedule online to see what material was assigned, and you should obtain notes on the relevant material from a classmate.

+• The final exam will be given on the scheduled final exam date for this course (Friday 05 May, 11:00am-2:00pm).
 Please plan in advance-the exam cannot be given at alternate times for individual students, and make-up exams will not be given without a written, valid excuse for why you missed the exam.
+And please plan to be at the exam for all three scheduled hours.